 As a beginner I would only recommend Debian based distro’s.

 This includes Debian (still with me?)
 Ubuntu and Mint.
 In fact, Ubuntu derived from Debian, and Mint derived from Ubuntu but I’l try hard not to go down that rabbit hole today.
 Just remember they are all based on Debian!

-There are way more distros than this and I believe that there are literally hundreds of Linux distros out there and considering that you yourself can make your very own distribution then there’s no surprise there.
+There are way more distros than this and I believe that there’s literally hundreds of Linux distros out there and considering that you yourself can make your very own distribution then there’s no surprise there.

 Debian based distro’s are generally more user friendly and if you choose to go with Ubuntu or Mint then there’s so much help on the internet with these as they have very large communities, they’re well supported and very popular.